ratatatatcode/web-dev-mentoring/First Week/setup.md

 **How to setup ExpressJS (NodeJS Framework)?**<br>
-You may just copy this or use as a reference.
-Installing packages yourself is recommended.
-Learning from trying is the best teacher... for me.<br>
+You can either copy this or use it as a reference.
+However, installing packages yourself is recommended.
+Learning by trying is the best teacher for me.<br>

 ```js
 // package.json